radiantearth/stac-spec/api-spec/api-spec.md

 The OAFeat and STAC APIs follow a RESTful model.
 A core principal of this is the use of HTTP Request Methods ("verbs") and the `Content-Type` header to drive behavior on resources ("nouns").
 This section describes how these are used in the OAFeat and STAC endpoints.

-1. **Required** Both OAFeat and STAC: GET using query string parameters
-1. **Recommended** Only STAC: POST `Content-Type: application/x-www-form-urlencoded` with the corresponding content body format equivalent to the parameters defined for GET.
+#### GET

+**Required**: OAFeat 1.0 only specifies GET query parameters, and they are all required.
+STAC's cross-collection `/search` also requires
+GET queries for all implementations, and generally aligns with OAFeat's single Collection search.

+#### POST

-1. **Recommended** Only STAC `/search`: POST `Content-Type: application/json`, where the content body is a JSON object representing a filter, as defined in the [STAC API OpenAPI specification document](STAC.yaml).
+1. **Recommended** STAC `/search` is strongly recommended to implement POST `Content-Type: application/json`, where the content body is a JSON object representing a query and filter, as defined in the [STAC API OpenAPI specification document](STAC.yaml).
-1. **Prohibited** Only OAFeat: POST `Content-Type: application/json`, where the content body is a JSON object representing a filter.
+2. **Prohibited** OAFeat: POST `Content-Type: application/json` on the `/collections/{collectionId}/items`, where the content body is a JSON object representing a filter, is not allowed.
 This is prohibited due to conflict with the [Transaction Extension](extensions/transaction/README.md), which defines a POST `Content-Type: application/json` operation to create an Item.
+Any query against a single OAFeat collection endpoint should be possible against the STAC `/search` endpoint, specifying the collection name in the `collections` query parameter.

-It is best to use POST when using the `intersects` query parameter for two reasons:
+It is recommended for clients use POST for querying (if the STAC API supports it), especially when using the `intersects` query parameter, for two reasons:

-1. In practice, the allowed size for a GET request is significantly less than that allowed for a POST request, so if a large geometry may cause a GET request to fail.
+1. In practice, the allowed size for an HTTP GET request is significantly less than that allowed for a POST request, so if a large geometry is used in the query it may cause a GET request to fail.
-2. The parameters for a GET request must be escaped properly, making it more difficult to construct when using JSON parameters (such as intersect)
+2. The parameters for a GET request must be escaped properly, making it more difficult to construct when using JSON parameters (such as intersect).

 **STAC API extensions** allow for more sophisticated searching, such as the ability to search by geometries and searching on specific Item properties.

+#### PUT / PATCH / DELETE

+The other HTTP verbs are not supported in the core STAC specification.
+The [Transaction Extension](extensions/transaction/README.md) does implement them, for STAC and OAFeat implementations that want to enable writing and deleting items.

 ## OGC API - Features Endpoints